pgruetter/sdl-docs/docs/reference/hoconOverview.md

 A good list with examples can be found in the [application.conf](https://github.com/smart-data-lake/sdl-examples/blob/develop/src/main/resources/application.conf) of sdl-examples.

 ### Secrets User and Password Variables
+TODO:
+Mention Azure Key Vault here or at least point to the Azure specific doc to be created.

 Usernames, passwords and other secrets should not be stored in your configuration files in clear text as these files are often stored directly in the version control system.
 They should also not be visible in logfiles after execution.